MahaThafar/Mpox-Skin-Lesion-Detection-and-Real-Time-Monitoring-in-a-Smart-Healthcare-System/README.md

 # Mpox-Skin-Lesion-Detection-and-Real-Time-Monitoring-in-a-Smart-Healthcare-System
 Official implementation of ITMA'INN: A Smart Healthcare System for Mpox Skin Lesion Detection and Real-Time Monitoring.
 Includes deep learning models (ViT, MobileViT, ResNetViT, TNT, etc.), preprocessing pipelines, training scripts, and dashboard integration.
+This study is under revision in Q1 Journal.
+- **Submitted:** 04 August 2025
+- **Revised:** 27 September 2025
+- **Accepted:** Pending

 ##### This repository contains the official implementation of **ITMA'INN**, an AI-powered healthcare system for early detection and monitoring of Monkeypox (Mpox) skin lesions.